Garrett Lydecker: "Lydecker Tunnel"

 At the time Lydecker was appointed as the Engineer Commissioner in the District of Columbia, the water supply in Washington, D.C. was insufficient and a new reservoir had been proposed, later named the McMillan Reservoir.
 To feed the reservoir, Lydecker proposed a 4 mile long tunnel, deep underground - unlike the shallow and inexpensive "cut and cover" Washington Aqueduct which his predecessor Montgomery C. Meigs had built.
-Lydecker believed there was a solid layer of bedrock that would facilitate the project and estimated the project could be done for $530,000 in an October 18, 1882 report.
+Lydecker believed there was a solid layer of bedrock that would facilitate the project and estimated the project could be done for about $530,000.

-By February 1886 the project had been halted for lack of money; most of the tunnel had been excavated, but much of it was through loose rock and needed to be lined with multiple layers of brick surrounded by concrete.
-Over the next two years Congress made multiple appropriations to support the work, but by 1888 $2.2 million had been spent and the project was not complete.
+By February 1886, the Washington City Tunnel project had been halted for lack of money; most of the tunnel had been excavated, but much of it was through loose rock and needed to be lined with multiple layers of brick surrounded by concrete.
+Over the next two years, Congress made multiple appropriations to support the work, but by 1888 $2.2 million had been spent and the project was not complete.
 Congressional investigations and inspections by outside experts revealed shoddy work approved by bribed inspectors and contracts for $15 per cubic yard of brickwork when similar contracts for work on the reservoir itself were for $9 per cubic yard.
 Lydecker himself was faulted for failing to supervise the work, rarely if ever visiting the worksites.
 Lydecker was court martialed and sentenced to forfeit $100 per month in salary for nine months and be formally reprimanded.
 He was reassigned to be Chief Engineer of the Department of the Columbia in Washington state.

-Work on the tunnel was resumed in 1898 and completed in 1901 at a cost of an additional $800,000.
+Work on the tunnel was resumed in 1898 and completed in 1901, for a total project cost of over $2.6 million.
 It is still in use today.

-Family
+Later life

-In 1869 Lydecker married Delia Witherell Buel (1845-1928), daughter of former Michigan congressman Alexander W. Buel; they had at least one child together, Alice Buel Lydecker (1873-1949).
-All three are buried in the West Point Cemetery.
+In 1869, Lydecker married Delia Witherell Buel (1845–1928), daughter of former Michigan congressman Alexander W. Buel; they had at least one child together, Alice Buel Lydecker (1873–1949).

+Lydecker died on July 9, 1914, in Detroit, Michigan.
+He, his wife, and his daughter are buried in West Point Cemetery.